-A student may begin to concentrate in a department in the sophomore year.
-Early concentrators who are qualified to do so engage in independent work during the second term of the sophomore year in addition to the usual four courses.
+A student may begin to concentrate in a department in sophomore year.
+Early concentrators who are qualified to do so engage in independent work during the second term of sophomore year in addition to the usual four courses.
 Participation in early concentration does not bind students to a department, and they are free as juniors to enter any other department for which they may be qualified.
-A grade for the junior paper written in the sophomore year will appear on the transcript.
+A grade for the junior paper written in sophomore year will appear on the transcript.
 This grade will remain on the transcript even if the student ultimately enters a different department.
-A student interested in this option should discuss course selection and independent work topics with the appropriate departmental representative and the residential college dean or director of studies.
+A student interested in this option should discuss course selection and independent work topics with the appropriate director of undergraduate studies and the residential college dean or assistant dean.

 Students with academic interests that cannot adequately be served by existing departmental concentrations and interdepartmental programs may apply to the Independent Concentration Program.
 An independent concentrator designs a rigorous and coherent program of studies with the support of at least two faculty advisers, choosing eight or more upper-level courses in the major field.
 In order to ensure continuity of the student’s academic experience, at least one of the two supporting faculty advisers must be a member of the regular, permanent faculty.

 Most important, applicants must make a compelling case for why the proposed plan of study could not reasonably be pursued within one of Princeton’s existing departments, or in combination with an established certificate program.
 For this reason, proposals to major in a certificate program or to orient one’s studies around a particular senior thesis topic are rarely approved.